 - Ear, nose and throat irritations

-Recommendation: Have all gas appliances inspected by a professional annually to ensure they are functioning properly.
-If one of your gas appliances breaks or doesn’t seem to be working correctly, contact a local repair professional immediately.
+The Rx: Have all gas appliances inspected by a professional annually to ensure they are functioning properly.
+If one of your gas appliances breaks or doesn't seem to be working correctly, contact a local repair professional immediately.
 Keep up with all maintenance for your appliances, as suggested by the manufacturer.

 Your Home Office Could Make You Dizzy

 According to the EPA, home office supplies and equipment, including printers, copiers, correction fluids (like white-out) and carbonless copy paper may contain volatile organic compounds (VOCs).
 VOCs can affect the air quality in your home and can have adverse health effects on you and your family members, such as:

 While using equipment or supplies that contain VOCs and directly thereafter, the levels of compounds in the air are known to be higher.

 The Rx: Increase ventilation when you use products or equipment that you know may increase VOCs.
 Keep windows and doors open when using the printer, copier or correction fluid.
 Follow the manufacturer's labels for warning and follow the proper directions for use and storage.
 Always throw away or tightly seal unused products.

 Dr. Steele warns that your paper towels may contain formaldehyde, a harsh chemical toxin.
 While formaldehyde is not toxic when exposed in small amounts, consistently using products that contain this chemical may lead to overexposure.
 Some people are more sensitive to formaldehyde than others and they may experience irritation of the eyes, nose and throat or an increased tearing of the eyes.
 In some cases, children are more sensitive to this chemical exposure.